WordPress Playground-inspired model¶

 - Browser PHP runtime using

-php-cgi-wasm - Service-worker routing so same-origin browser requests can be served by the in-browser PHP process
+- Service-worker routing so same-origin browser requests can be served by the in-browser PHP process

 - Portable blueprint input to describe initial state declaratively